Lefty Legends: the Greatest Left-handed Guitarists (Updated for August 2021)

 “I don’t consider myself a musician.
 I know musicians and I’ve played with ones who are very knowledgeable in their craft and can move around gracefully and know everything about their instruments.
 And in comparison, I know very little.
 But not being a musician gives me a lot of freedom when it comes to how I can express myself.”

 However he sees it, he is an astonishing player.
 During the early days of At the Drive-In, Rodriguez-Lopez insisted in playing left-handed Squier Supersonic guitars.
-A signature model with Ibanez followed in his Mars Volta days, and now he seems to favour tasty white LH Music Man St Vincent and Albert Lee models.
+A signature model with Ibanez followed in his Mars Volta days, and nowadays he is a Music Man artist, with his own signature Mariposa model.